wavemaker/docs/learn/how-tos/dynamic-tabs-accordions.md

 ```

 :::note
-Adding above object at index 1 in the model variable.
+Adding the above object at index 1 in the Model Variable.
 :::

 #### 7. Preview the App

 - Click Preview.
-- When you click the **Add new Employee** button beneath an existing records, a separate Tab Pane gets added dynamically to add an Employee record.
+- When you click the **Add New Employee** button beneath the existing records, a separate Tab Pane gets added dynamically to add an Employee record.

 :::note
 You can also remove the Tab Panes added by removing the item from the Model Variable.
 For more information, see [Remove Item in Model Variable](/learn/app-development/variables/model-variable#removeitemindex).